Lobatus peruvianus: Behavior

 Similar to other animals in the family Strombidae, Lobatus peruvianus moves around by using their muscular foot that sinks like a claw into the sand to exert force and move forward.
 This behavior is also beneficial in terms of predator avoidance.
 It causes the conch's chemical trail to be scattered and inconsistent therefore confusing predators.
 Similar to other conchs in the family Strombidae, Peruvian conchs can take around 5 years to reach maturity and are therefore very slow-growing creatures.

 Diet

 This species is an algivore, which means that its diet mostly consists of algae.
 It locates food by scrounging over the sea-floor.
 Since strombids are shallow sand dwellers, they move along the sea-floor finding algae that live in shallow waters.
 They may also occasionally feed on detritus.

 Human Uses

-Lobatus peruvianus is a major source of protein for many groups along the Pacific coast.
-Besides the subsistence use of these conchs, their shell provides many uses.
-Due to its color and intricate form, people have been attracted to the shell of the Lobatus peruvianus.
-Peruvians used the shell to create trumpets; which was possible due to the substantial opening at the top of the shell from which the sound is amplified from.
+Lobatus peruvianus is a major source of protein for many groups along the Pacific coast, and the shells have historically been used as trumpets.

 Conchs are vulnerable to overfishing due to their slow growth rates and late mating tendencies; because of this, it is illegal or frowned upon to harvest these types of conch.